invisietch/Chatterbox/README.md

 ### Docker-Compose (Recommended)

 You will need Docker and Compose installed, the easiest way to get both is to install [Docker Desktop](https://docs.docker.com/desktop/).
+On Windows Home Editions, you'll also need to [set up WSL2 with Ubuntu before installing Docker](https://documentation.ubuntu.com/wsl/en/latest/howto/install-ubuntu-wsl2/).

 Then just open a terminal and run: